 Popular Skills for Computer Network / LAN Specialist

-Computer Network Specialists report using a diverse set of skills on the job.
+Survey results suggest that Computer Network Specialists put a wide range of professional skills to use.
 Most notably, skills in Cisco Networking, Microsoft Exchange, Network Management / Administration, and Windows Operating System General Use are correlated to pay that is above average.
 Skills that seem to negatively impact pay include Microsoft Office, Windows NT / 2000 / XP Networking, and Windows Operating System General Use.
-Most people who know Network Management / Administration also know Cisco Networking.
+The majority of those who know Network Management / Administration also know Cisco Networking.

 Pay by Experience Level for Computer Network / LAN Specialist

 Pay by Experience for a Computer Network / LAN Specialist has a positive trend.
 An entry-level Computer Network / LAN Specialist with less than 5 years of experience can expect to earn an average total compensation of $50,000 based on 13 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Computer Network / LAN Specialist with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $50,000 based on 5 salaries.
 An experienced Computer Network / LAN Specialist which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $65,000 based on 8 salaries.
 A Computer Network / LAN Specialist with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $100,000 based on 5 salaries.

 Key Stats for Computer Network / LAN Specialist